 These two extreme examples help demonstrate that the mammography result doesn't replace your old information about the patient's chance of having cancer; the mammography slides the estimated probability in the direction of the result.

 Part of the problem is the availability heuristic — we focus on what's readily available.
 In this case that's the newest information and the bigger picture gets lost.
 We fail to adjust the probability to reflect new information.

-The big idea behind Bayes’s theorem is that we continuously update our probability estimates on an as-needed basis.
+The big idea behind Bayes's theorem is that we must continuously update our probability estimates on an as-needed basis.

 Let's take a look at another example, only this time we'll do some basic algebra.

 Consider a somber example: the September 11 attacks.
 Most of us would have assigned almost no probability to terrorists crashing planes into buildings in Manhattan when we woke up that morning.
 But we recognized that a terror attack was an obvious possibility once the first plane hit the World Trade Center.
 And we had no doubt we were being attacked once the second tower was hit.
 Bayes's theorem can replicate this result.